 Here is a simple and fast exercise that can be done daily to immediately help clear congestion in your throat chakras:

-Following the diagram of the chambers, repeat this for the 6 remaining vertical columns.
+Following the diagram, repeat this for the 6 remaining vertical columns.

 Repeat daily to help heal the throat, the chakras and the thyroid.

 Support your thyroid gland by making a choice today that resonates all the way down to your soul.
 Maybe for you that means saying “no” to something without feeling a need to give an explanation.
 Maybe it means starting to write that book that’s bubbling up inside you.
 Maybe it means clearing some time for a walk or a visit with a loved one.
 Maybe it’s learning something new that’s always called to you.
 Maybe you have always dreamed of visiting a place, and now is the time to bring that dream into life.
 Whatever makes your heart sing, your body leap and your soul delight.
 Let it begin.